Practical guidance – fair chance recruitment of volunteers

 Understand applicants with criminal records

-11 million people in the UK have a criminal record.
+More than 12 million people in the UK have a criminal record.
 Most will have received a caution or a fine for a minor offence – they will not have been to prison and their criminal record will not be a barrier to voluntary work.
 The exception to this is if the applicant is on the DBS barred list and the role involves working with children or adults at risk.
 It is rare that an applicant on the barred list would knowingly apply for this type of role and it would be a criminal offence for them to do so.

 Make a fair assessment

 The wording of an offence on a DBS certificate or a free text box on an application form tells you nothing of the circumstances.
 A conviction for ‘Actual Bodily Harm’ could indicate a serious and calculated assault – or it might have been a playground fight.
 Using the sentence as a proxy for seriousness can also be a mistake.
 Sentencing is within guidelines but judges have considerable discretion.
 Regional differences in sentencing mean people in some parts of the country are sentenced more harshly than people elsewhere, even for the same offence and circumstances.
 Studies show differences in sentencing between men and women and between people of different ethnicities even when convicted of the same offence.
-Black people are more likely to plead not guilty than white people.
-If a person pleads not guilty but is convicted, they will receive a harsher sentence than if they had pleaded guilty.

 Rejecting a candidate on the wording of an offence could mean missing out on potential assets.
 Discussion with the candidate is your opportunity to ask questions and raise your concerns.
 A discussion in person gives you the chance to ask questions and address concerns.